Azure-Samples/Cognitive-Services-Voice-Assistant/clients/csharp-dotnet-core/voice-assistant-test/README.md

 ```
 The first property fixes the transmit speed at real time and the second removes the burst behavior at the start of speech recognition.
 Together they allow simulating speech recognition at real-time from an audio file.

-In the AppConfig, set `RealTimeAudio: true`, also to prevent the app from Timing out, you will have set the Timeout to the duration of the longest wav file example `Timeout: 7000`.
+In the AppConfig, set `RealTimeAudio: true`, also to prevent the app from Timing out, you will have set the [Timeout](#Timeout) to the duration of the longest wav file example `Timeout: 7000`.
 By default the timeout is 5000 msec, so this may not be needed if all of the utterances are shorter than 5 seconds.

 We are also logging the user perceived latency.
-This value is from when the session starts (SessionStarted) till when a bot activity is received (ActivityReceived).
-The amount of elapsed time - duration of speech in wav file.
+This value is from when the session starts (SessionStarted) till when a bot activity is received (ActivityReceived) or when the first text-to-speech audio buffer is received (if the bot reply has a text-to-speech audio stream).
+UPL = amount of elapsed time - duration of speech in wav file.

-To get the best results, it is recommended that authored audio files should contain minimal silence at the end of speech.
+To get the best results, it is recommended that authored audio files should not have silence at the beginning of the WAV file and have at least 1 second of non speech at the end to allow proper segmentation to occur in the speech engine.

+<font color="red">TODO: Polish above section (Measuring UPL)</font>

 ### Running tests in an Azure DevOps pipeline